 Creative boutique The Monkeys arrived in Australia's advertising industry with a bang but has kept a slightly lower profile over the past couple of years.
 It launched in Sydney in 2006 as a breakaway from Saatchi & Saatchi with the aim of being the country's most provocative creative shop, grabbing attention with edgy and offbeat work, including a TV sitcom about the industry and a collection of spoof ads on Australia's ad-free ABC network to promote marketing talk show The Gruen Transfer.
 The agency settled down a little at the turn of the decade, at around the same time that it dropped its original name of Three Drunk Monkeys in response to pressure from a new client, drinks giant Diageo.
 The Monkeys' work has matured since then but it continues to scoop accolades.
-It has been named Advertising Agency of the Year for six out of seven years since 2010 by local trade magazine B&T, and as Australian Agency of the Year 2015 by AdNews.
-It was Campaign Asia's Australian Agency of the Year for 2016.
+It has been named Advertising Agency of the Year for seven out of eight years since 2010 by local trade magazine B&T, and as Australian Agency of the Year for two of the past three years by Campaign Asia.
 Rarely (if ever) has a year passed without one or other trade organisation handing that award to the agency.
 Founders Scott Nowell, Justin Drape and Mark Green continued to own and run the business with a team of partners, before finally being acquired in 2017.
 In a startling escalation of the encroachment of management consultancies into traditional marketing, the buyer was Accenture, who paid a handsome A$63m for the business.
 The Monkeys joins that group's Accenture Interactive division.
 The founders remain at the helm for the time being, and have successfully attracted other local stars to the agency, not least renowned creative director Ant Keogh who joined in 2017 to head up a new outpost in Melbourne.
 In 2019, The Monkeys was named as Agency of the Decade by trade paper B&T.

 Which clients does The Monkeys handle?
 Find out more from the Adbrands Account Assignments database